UW-UPL/resources/README.md

 ## Talks
 - [Systems Distrubted](https://www.youtube.com/playlist?list=PL9eL-xg48OM09LwyjF_cXwoJHHngXMPxJ): A conference by TigerBeetle about various programming and database/systems design techniques and considerations, by a variety of very smart and eloquent people doing cutting-edge work.
 - [Containers: Reflections after the first decade](https://youtu.be/xXWaECk9XqM): An entertaining talk about some of the origins and motivations for developing containers.
 Good advice for any software developer.
-- [Why Static Typing Came Back](https://youtu.be/Tml94je2edk): A talk about the history of Static vs Dynamic languages, motivations for using both types, and a glimpse into the frontier of language design.
+- [Richard Feldman - Why Static Typing Came Back](https://youtu.be/Tml94je2edk): A talk about the history of Static vs Dynamic languages, motivations for using both types, and a glimpse into the frontier of language design.
+- [Richard Feldman - Outperforming Imperative with Pure Functional Languages](https://youtu.be/QyJZzq0v7Z4): A talk about the development of a programming language (Roc) and how the creators managed to optimize it.
+- [Richard Feldman - Why isn't functional programming the norm?](https://youtu.be/QyJZzq0v7Z4): A talk abut the history of programming languages and how we ended up where we are.
 - [David Beazley - Python India Keynote](https://youtube.com/watch?v=VUT386_GKI8): David Beazley writes an entire WebAssembly interpreter in a live-demo.
 - [David Beazley - Python Concurrency from the Ground Up](https://www.youtube.com/watch?v=MCs5OvhV9S4): A talk on Python concurrency models.
 - [Ben Deane - Applicative: The Forgotten C++ Functional Pattern](https://www.youtube.com/watch?v=KDn28TZdKb4): A C++ (!) talk motivating the practical use of functional patterns.